EntySec/Ghost/README.md

 ```
 Ghost Framework is an Android post-exploitation framework that exploits the
 Android Debug Bridge to remotely access an Android device.
-Ghost Framework
-gives you the power and convenience of remote Android device administration.
 ```

 ***